-ATA/100 & SCSI Boot Order
+• ATA/100 & SCSI Boot Order

 Options are: "SCSI, RAID" or "RAID, SCSI".
+This parameter only exists for motherboards with the optional RAID contoller onboard.

 First/Second/Third/Other Boot Device

 The original IBM PCs loaded the DOS operating system from drive A (floppy disk).
 IBM PC-compatible systems therefore search for an operating system first on drive A and then on drive C (hard disk).
 However, BIOS attempts to load the operating system from the devices in the sequence selected in this field.
 In addition to drives A ("Floppy") and C ("HDD-0"), options include: "LS120", a "SCSI" bootable drive, "CDROM", "HDD-1", "HDD-2", "HDD-3", a "ZIP100" drive, and a "LAN" drive.
 If your boot device is not in the list, set "Boot Other Device" to "Enabled" to let the system detect the drive automatically.